JvanKatwijk/dab-cmdline/README.md

 example-2 has the same look and the same functionality.

+Both example-1 and example-2 executables are simply made by

+	mkdir build
+	cd build
+	cmake .. -DXXX=ON (where XXX is one of AIRSPY, SDRplay or RTLSDR) make
+	sudo make install

+The executable created is named dab-XXX for executables made in example-1 and dab-XXX-2 for executables made in example-2.
+Again, XXX is the name of the device chosen.
+The executable will be installed in /usr/local/bin

 For "simpleDab" one uses qt-make, there is a ".pro" file

 For python-example read the README file in the python-example directory.
 Before running